 But before I do, let's talk about the one loan forgiveness program FFEL loans aren't eligible for:

-Back in March, the federal government suspended collections and froze the interest rate from accruing on student loan debt.
+Back in March, in response to the COVID pandemic, the federal government, as part of the CARES ACt, suspended collections and froze the interest rate from accruing on student loan debt.
 (Sadly, they did nothing for private student loans.)

 But they only did those things for loans owned by the Department of Education.